 (Plead Not Guilty)

-- You have accepted your right to a trial, with the intent of having traffic ticket charges reduced or dismissed.
+- You accept your right to a trial, with the intent of having traffic ticket charges reduced or dismissed.

-- You may represent yourself or hire a traffic ticket attorney authorized to practice in Mississippi.
+- You may represent yourself or hire a traffic ticket lawyer authorized to practice in Mississippi.

-- A judge rules in your favor, reducing charges or dismissing the ticket.
-You still must pay court and, if applicable, legal fees.
+- A judge may rule in your favor by reducing charges or dismissing the MS violation.
+However, you still must pay court and, if applicable, legal fees.

-- You are found guilty by the court.
-You must pay fines, court fees and, if applicable, legal fees.
+- You may be found "guilty" by the court, in which case you must pay fines, court fees and, if applicable, legal fees.

 Pleading Guilty or No Contest

-Pleading either guilty or no contest forfeits your right to a court trial.
-Learn more in our Paying Your Traffic Ticket page.
+Pleading either "guilty" or "no contest" forfeits your right to a court trial.
+Learn more on our Paying Your Mississippi Traffic Ticket page.

 Enter Your Plea by Ticket's Due Date

-Submit your plea by the due date listed on your traffic ticket.
-If you fail to respond the court will impose a late fee and possibly suspend your driver's license.
+You'll need to submit your plea by the due date listed on your traffic ticket.
+If you fail to respond, the court will impose a late fee and possibly suspend your MS driver's license.
 In extreme situations, the court may even issue a bench warrant for your arrest.

-You must enter your plea to the court listed on your Mississippi traffic ticket.
+To enter your "not guilty" plea, you must appear in person at the court listed on your Mississippi traffic ticket (you cannot enter your plea by mail or by phone).
 There are no exceptions.
-Even if you were cited in Biloxi, for example, but live in Tupelo, you still must settle your ticket with the Biloxi court listed on your citation.
+For instance, if you were cited in Biloxi but live in Tupelo, you still must settle your ticket with the Biloxi court listed on your citation.

-If your budget allows, consider hiring a traffic ticket attorney to represent you in court.
-A traffic ticket lawyer understands the ways of the court and MS traffic laws, and will use this knowledge to better your chances for receiving a favorable verdict.
+If your budget allows, consider hiring a MS traffic ticket lawyer to represent you in court.
+A traffic ticket lawyer understands the ways of the court and Mississippi traffic laws, and will use this knowledge to better your chances for receiving a favorable verdict.

-Regardless of verdict, check your driving record after your trial.
+Regardless of the verdict, check your MS driving record after your trial.
 Look for accuracy.
 Make sure there are not extra citations.
-Because additional violations could lead to an increase in auto insurance rates or cause the Mississippi Department of Public Safety (DPS) to suspend your driver's license, you want to be sure the state's record is accurate.
+Since additional violations could lead to an increase in auto insurance rates or cause the Mississippi Department of Public Safety (DPS) to suspend your driver's license, you want to be sure the state's record is accurate.

-If your auto insurance premiums exceed your budget, take the initiative to shop around for a new provider.
-The best way to do this is to compare car insurance rates from a variety of insurance companies.
+If your auto insurance premiums exceed your budget after you receive points on your driving record, take the initiative to shop around for a new provider.
+The best way to do this is by comparing car insurance rates from a variety of MS insurance companies.
 This way you can make a confident decision on choosing a provider that best meets your coverage needs and budget.Other Topics in This Section